adambiltcliffe/codex/readme.md

 Units
 Combat
 Upkeep triggers (with no choices required)
-"Healing" keyword
+Choice of order when adding triggers to queue "Healing" keyword

 # Tests to write

-Arrival fatigue (easiest to add when attacking base is implemented) When implemented: choice of trigger ordering from SCS and HT
+Arrival fatigue (easiest to add when attacking base is implemented)

 # Game features not implemented:

 Choices during triggers
-Queue ordering of triggers
-(Most of the) turn structure
+(Some of the) turn structure
 One reshuffle per main phase limit

 Interaction of continuous effects